usc-isi-i2/kgtk/docs/transform/query.md

                         to the query
-  --no-header           do not generate a header row with column names --force               force problematic queries to run against advice --index MODE [MODE ...], --index-mode MODE [MODE ...]
+  --no-header           do not generate a header row with column names --force               force problematic queries to run against advice --dont-optimize       disable query optimizer and process match clause joins
+                        in the order listed
+  --index MODE [MODE ...], --index-mode MODE [MODE ...]
                         default index creation MODE for all inputs (default: auto); can be overridden with --idx for specific